You are here

 Significant Support Needs & COVID-19

 The Significant Support Needs Network Team and the Significant Support Needs Task Force Members will be holding monthly office hours.
-The SSN Power Hour will be the first Wednesday each month from 3:30 PM - 4:30 PM.
+The SSN Power Hour will be on Wednesdays of each month from 3:30 PM - 5:30 PM.

 The Significant Support Needs Network (SSN Network) is committed to providing support to educators of students with the most significant needs throughout Colorado due to COVID-19.
 We understand that teaching remotely is a new experience for Colorado educators.
 Not only must you consider what content should be taught, educators must determine how students with Significant Support Needs will access instruction since many of these students need significant modifications and physical support.
 Our team is committed to provide support by connecting educators to methods to deliver instruction, materials, and resources.